Lockheed CP-140 Aurora: Aurora Incremental Modernization Project

 The Aurora Incremental Modernization Project (AIMP), initiated in 1998 to upgrade electronics of the Aurora fleet was halted by the government on 20 September 2007 to evaluate whether the aging fleet should continue to be upgraded or replaced by more modern aircraft.
 On 18 December 2007 the Department of National Defence rescinded this work suspension so that the project could continue.
 Work includes upgrading computer, navigation, communication and radar systems as well as making structural improvements to ten of eighteen aircraft.
 The intent of the modernization project is to "keep the aircraft safe and operationally viable until 2020".

 AIMP is currently divided into four "blocks".
 Block I is complete and concentrated on the replacement of unsupportable systems.
 Block II brought a glass cockpit with the Navigation and Flight Instruments (NFI) component provided by CMC Electronics, and a complete replacement of the communications suite.
 Block III is a wholesale replacement of the aircraft's sensors and mission computer.
 Block IV consists of a large Wideband Global SATCOM radome on the upper fuselage, Directed Infrared Counter Measures system, Tactical Data Link 16 system, and a new anti-collision light on top of the vertical stabilizer.
 Block IV reached Full Operational Capability in the summer of 2024.

 Once AIMP was completed the CP-140 was designated as CP-140M.

 Aurora Structural Life Extension Program

 The Aurora Structural Life Extension Project (ASLEP) is proceeding with 14 of the 18 Auroras scheduled to receive new wings and the replacement of key structural components.
 The complete ASLEP solution replaces the aircraft's outer wings, centre wing lower section and horizontal stabilizers with new production components.
 All fatigue-life limiting structures on the aircraft are replaced with enhanced-design components and improved corrosion-resistant materials that will greatly reduce maintenance costs over the aircraft's service life.
-This program is expected to extend the CP140s' service life by 15,000 flight hours per airframe.
+This program is expected to extend the CP140s' service life by 15,000 flight hours per airframe, and the operational life of the fleet to about 2030.